Athletics Association names team of 53 for CARIFTA Games

 “I never thought I would have got selected because I never ran the time,” said Lyn.
 “Hopefully, I will do my best next week.”

-Also returning to Team Cayman are a core of sprinters who won both silver in the Boys Under-17 4×100 relay, and bronze in the Girls Under-17 relay.
-2018 medalist Jaden Francis will return to the relay alongside CARIFTA teammate Ashantae Graham.
-Francis will also run in both the 200-and 400-metres, while Graham will compete in both the 100-metres and long jump.
-For Boys Under-17s, Hytech’s Neil Brown-McLennon will aim to medal once again alongside Errol Smith in relay.
+In fact, a core of sprinters who won both silver in the Boys Under-17 4×100 relay, and bronze in the Girls Under-17 relay made this year’s team.
+Falcon Athletics Jaden Francis returns to relay alongside teammate Ashantae Graham.
+Francis will run in both the 200-and 400-metres, while Graham will compete in both the 100-metres and long jump.
+For Under-17 Boys, Hytech’s Neil Brown-McLennon will aim to medal once again alongside Errol Smith in relay.
 Both sprinters are also slated for work in the 200-metres.

-After finishing fourth overall in the 1500-metres last year, 15-year old Levi Superville was selected for both the Boys Under-17 1500-and 3000-metres.
+After finishing sixth overall in the 1500-metres and fourth in the 3000-metres year, 15-year old Levi Superville was selected for both events again.
 The 345 Athletics Club standout was one of four athletes to hit CARIFTA cuts in the season opener, and is poised to crack the podium in just his second CARIFTA Games.

 For Under-20 Boys, Cayman will have their eyes fixated on both high jumper Louis Gordon and hurdler Rasheem Brown.

-Gordon, 18, is currently the top jump in the region setting a personal best of 2.13-metres in February.
+Gordon, 18, is currently the top jumper in the region after setting a personal best of 2.13-metres in February.
 The Kingston College senior recently became just the second Cayman born athlete to win an individual title at the Inter-Secondary Schools Sports Association (ISSA) Grace Kennedy Boys & Girls Athletics Championship.

 Brown, 19, won February’s National Association of Intercollegiate Athletics (NAIA) Indoor Track & Field national title in the 60-metre hurdles, and is currently the leading hurdler in the NAIA’s outdoor season.
 He finished fourth overall in the Boys Under-20 110-metre hurdles last year after winning silver in both 2016 and 2017.